Eparchy: Terminology

-Eastern Orthodox Churches
+Eastern Orthodox Church

 Throughout the late antiquity and the early medieval period, within Eastern Orthodox terminology, the term eparchy remained a common designation for a metropolitan province i.e. metropolis (μητρόπολις, metropolis).

 During the later medieval period, terminology started to shift, particularly within the Patriarchate of Constantinople.
 The process of title-inflation that was affecting Byzantine bureaucracy and aristocracy also gained momentum in ecclesiastical circles.
 In order to promote centralization, patriarchal authorities started to multiply the numbers of metropolitans by elevating local bishops to honorary metropolitan ranks without giving them any real metropolitan powers, and making them directly appointed and thus more dependent on Constantinople.
 As a consequence, the use of the word eparchy was expanded to include not only proper metropolitan provinces, but also the newly created honorary metropolitan sees that were no real provinces, and thus no different then simple bishoprics except in honorary titles and ranks.
 In spite of that, such honorary metropolitan sees also came to be called eparchies.
 This process was systematically promoted, thus resulting in a major terminological shift.

 Since the fragmentation of the original metropolitan provinces into several titular metropolises that were also referred to as eparchies, the Patriarchate of Constantinople became more centralized, and such structure has remained up to the present day.
-Similar ecclesiastical terminology is also employed by other autocephalous and autonomous Churches within Eastern Orthodox community.
+Similar ecclesiastical terminology is also employed by other autocephalous and autonomous churches within Eastern Orthodox community.
 In those who are non-Greek, term eparchy is used in local variants, and also has various equivalents in local languages.

-Eparchies of the main Eastern Orthodox Churches:
+Eparchies of the main Eastern Orthodox churches: